crwdns2915892:0crwdne2915892:0

 -

-Take a spudger (plastic or metal) and carefully insert it into the seam between the ear pad and the driver housing.
+Insert a spudger (plastic or metal) between the ear pad and the driver housing (the driver housing is the outside plastic part of ear cup).

 -